humanweedle/pidgeybomb/README.md

 # pidgeybomb
-Simple program for Pokemon GO
+Simple program for Pokemon GO written with python3